phetsims/rosetta/doc/how-to-change-a-string-key.md

 translation and simulation (bonus points for doing multiple translations)
 - [ ] Put Rosetta into maintenance mode to avoid any translation submissions while this is in progress (see the Admin Guide for information on how to do this).
 - [ ] Change the value of the string key on master.
+This will need to be changed in the string file and in all usage sites.
 - [ ] Change the value of the string key in all translations on the master branch in babel.
+This can generally be done using search-and-replace.
 - [ ] Do a maintenance release for every simulation that is currently using this string.
 This can be quite an involved process, and is well beyond the scope of this document, so please refer to https://github.com/phetsims/perennial/blob/master/doc/automated-maintenance-process.md, and you'll also probably need to